Alaricus/solid-dialog/README.md

 ```

 ### `disableDismissMethods`
 Pass this property if you want to remove the default dismiss button.
-This is dangerous because it means that your users will not be able to close the modal by clicking the button or hitting they Esc key or clicking on the backdrop.
+This is dangerous because it means that your users will not be able to close the modal by clicking the button or hitting the Esc key or clicking on the backdrop.
 You will need to provide your own button with a function that finds the containing `<dialog>` and calls its `.close()` method.
 It could look like this:

 ```typescript
   const closeButtonlessModal: JSX.EventHandler<Node, Event> = e => {